ProfRandom/WCB-Dev/Modules/009 - Module 9 — Sidebars/Mind the Gap – The Shortcomings of the Traditional Spectral Scale ✓.md

 - Calculate stellar parameters from temperature

-- Relate stars to their orbits and thermozones
+- Relate stars to their orbits and Thermozones

 - Avoid the awkwardness of stars that fall “between classes”